ReVersion: Diffusion-Based Relation Inversion from Images: The ReVersion Framework

 \subsection{Relation-Focal Importance Sampling}

-In the sampling process of diffusion models, high-level semantics usually appear first, and fine details emerge at later stages~\cite{wang2023diffusion, huang2023collaborative}.
-As our objective is to capture the relation (a high-level concept) in exemplar images, it is undesirable to emphasize on low-level details during optimization.
-Therefore, we conduct an importance sampling strategy to encourage the learning of high-level relations.
+In the sampling process of diffusion models, high-level semantics usually appear first, and fine details emerge at later stages~\extension{\cite{wang2023diffusion, huang2023collaborative, patashnik2023localizing, liew2022magicmix}}.
+As our objective is to capture the relation (a high-level concept) in exemplar images, it is undesirable to focus too much on fine-grained visual details (\eg, color, texture) during optimization.
+Therefore, we further conduct an importance sampling strategy to encourage the learning of high-level relations.
 Specifically, unlike previous reconstruction objectives, which samples the timestep $t$ from a uniform distribution, we skew the sampling distribution so that a higher probability is assigned to a larger $t$.
-The Denoising Loss for relation-focal importance sampling becomes:
+The Denoising Loss for \textit{``relation-focal importance sampling''} becomes:

 where $f(t)$ is the importance sampling function, which characterizes the probability density function to sample $t$ from.
 The skewness of $f(t)$ increases with $\alpha\,{\in}\,(0, 1]$.
 We set $\alpha=0.5$ throughout our experiments.
-The overall optimization objective of the ReVersion framework is written as:
+The overall optimization objective of the \textbf{\textit{ReVersion Framework}} is:

 where $\lambda_\mathrm{steer}$ and $\lambda_\mathrm{denoise}$ are the weighting factors.